ermolooshka/ermolooshka/README.md

  ###  About me

-- 🎓 Graduated from SkillFactory school with a degree in QAP.
+- 🎓 Graduated from SkillFactory school with a degree in QAP
 - 🔭 Now I'm working on an online mind map editor [Mind in Map](https://minm.pro/)
 - 📚 Now I continue to study Python, read literature to improve my testing skills